-- Manage your self-assessments access to all self-assessments you have previously completed or started - Access all group-related functions, including creating a new group and managing your existing group(s).
+- Start a new self-assessment - Manage your self-assessments access to all self-assessments you have previously completed or started - Access all group-related functions, including creating a new group and managing your existing group(s).

 In addition, the User dashboard includes a section called 'Next steps', where you can find useful information and materials to support your use of the tool.